SpecFlowOSS/SpecFlowWiki/Hooks.md

         <td>Automation logic that has to run before/after executing each scenario step</td>
     </tr>
 </table>

+\* Tag filtering: Indicates if the attribute hook can be scoped.
+E.g. `BeforeTestRun` is executed outside of the scenario scope, so at this point no scenarios and its possible tags are loaded.

 You can annotate a single method with multiple attributes.